Oregon bans sales of new gas-powered cars by 2035 - NewsBreak

 Oregon and Washington have joined California in requiring automakers to sell only new electric or hybrid cars and passenger trucks beginning with the 2035 model year.

-The rules were adopted Monday by the Oregon Environmental Quality Commission on a 4-1 vote and by the Washington Department of Ecology.
+The rules were adopted recently by the Oregon Environmental Quality Commission on a 4-1 vote and by the Washington Department of Ecology.

 Oregon and Washington are among the 17 states that follow California’s stricter emissions requirements for vehicles as allowed under the federal Clean Air Act.